 Steven Holl Architects emphasizes sustainable building and site development as fundamental to innovative and imaginative design.
 Our projects combine sustainable technology and forward-looking approaches to urbanism and architecture.
 We see a sustainable approach to design and construction as an obligation to the future of the built environment and are committed to this vision in each project.

-Parallel to designing dense, sustainable urban architecture, Steven Holl Architects supports the preservation and restoration of landscape and wilderness as Lifetime Member of Sierra Club, Active Member of Scenic Hudson, Member of Natural Resources Defense Council (NRDC), and “Advocates for Wilderness”-Member of the Wilderness Society.
-In 1970 Steven Holl was one of three founding members of Environmental Works at the University of Washington.
+Parallel to designing large scale, sustainable urban architecture, Steven Holl supports the preservation and restoration of landscape and wilderness as Lifetime Member of Sierra Club, Active Member of Scenic Hudson, Member of Natural Resources Defense Council (NRDC), and “Advocates for Wilderness”-Member of the Wilderness Society.
+In 1970, Steven Holl was one of three founding members of Environmental Works at the University of Washington.

 Steven Holl Architects is internationally honored with architecture’s most prestigious awards, publications and exhibitions for excellence in design.
 Awards include the Velux Daylight Award for Daylight in Architecture (2016), the Praemium Imperiale Award for Architecture (2014), the Gold Medal from the American Institute of Architects (2012), the RIBA Jencks Award (2010), the BBVA Foundation Frontiers of Knowledge Award (2009), the Grande Médaille D’Or from the French Académie D’Architecture (2001), and the Alvar Aalto Award (1998).